Fate's Right Hand (album)

 Fate's Right Hand is the eleventh studio album by American country music singer Rodney Crowell.
-It was released on July 29, 2003 via Epic Records.
-The album includes Crowell's last charting single, "Earthbound", which spent one week at the number 60 position on Hot Country Songs.
+It was released on July 29, 2003, via Epic Records.
+The album includes Crowell's last charting single, "Earthbound", which spent one week at number 60 on the Billboard Hot Country Songs chart.

 Critical reception

-Thom Jurek of Allmusic gave the album four-and-a-half stars out of five.
-His review said that it was "the finest record Crowell has issued since Diamonds & Dirt and may turn out to be the finest of his entire career".
+Thom Jurek of AllMusic said that the album was "the finest record Crowell has issued since Diamonds & Dirt and may turn out to be the finest of his entire career".